dgawlik/diffy/README.md

 insertion and *~~[word]* for replacement.
 A match prints sequence unchanged.

-When it comes to really long strings this output would be a little long.
+When it comes to really long strings this output wouldn't be so handy.
 There is a way to see **only** the modification itself and with some surrounding context.